transcom/mymove/docs/frontend.md

   * Use Shallow rendering (`.shallow()`) as much as possible to limit the scope of testing to the component being tested and not its children.
   * Use Full rendering (`.mount()`) when you need access to component lifecycle methods.
   * Calling .debug() on a component is helpful to see what a shallow rendered component is composed of.

-### Writing Tests

-* React component should have a test.
-  * At a minimum: does component render.
-  * Container components have logic in them, and that logic should be tested.
-* Redux Reducers
-* Redux Action Creators?
-  * TODO: Give guidance here.

 ### Browser Testing